kalininalab/LoReMINE/README.md

 - ````` --prefix `````: Specifies the prefix to be used for naming the assembly output files. **This parameter is mandatory**.
 If you are performing batch assemblies instead of a single-strain assembly, use **"NA"** as the value for this parameter

 - ````` --asm-coverage `````: Use this parameter to limit read coverage during the initial disjointig assembly.
-In cases of extremely high read coverage, the initial disjointig assembly may fail.This parameter should be used only with **raw PacBio and Oxford Nanopore (ONT) reads** and must not be used with **HiFi reads**.
+In cases of extremely high read coverage, the initial disjointig assembly may fail.
 By default, the parameter is not set, meaning all reads are used for assembly.
 If the initial disjointigs fail to assemble due to excessive coverage, a recommended value is `````50`````, which restricts the initial disjointigs assembly to the longest 50× reads

 - ````` --alt_param `````: Use this parameter only if the assembly results obtained with the default settings are unsatisfactory.
 It is applicable only for PacBio or Nanopore **raw reads** and should not be used with PacBio **HiFi reads**.
 Possible values are `````True````` or `````False`````.
 Default value is `````False`````